-Fields are the individual pieces of data that make up an table.
+Fields are the individual pieces of data that make up a table.

 Each field is specially formatted based on what kind of data they contain.
 For example, address fields contain sub-fields for street address, city, state, and country.
 File fields allow you to upload or link to documents.

 Each table is a collection of fields that identify the data within.
-For example, our Customers user role has fields for the customer’s name, phone number, and address in addition to the default user role fields (password, role, status).
+For example, the 'Customers' user role has fields for the customer’s name, phone number, and address in addition to the default user role fields (password, role, status).

 Connection fields are a special type of field created when we connect two tables.
 A connection field creates a relationship between two tables and allows us to share and associate data between them.
 After we connect Invoices to Customers, a connection field for Customers will appear in the Invoices table.

-This connection field will display the Customers records in a searchable dropdown.
-By default, it display values from the first field in the Customers table, but you can customize this setting.
-It’s called the display field and you can edit it from each table’s settings.
+This connection field will display the 'Customers' records in a searchable dropdown.
+By default, it displays values from the first field in the Customers table, but you can customize this setting.
+It’s called the display field, and you can edit it from each table’s settings.

 Records are your actual data.
-If you are familiar with spreadsheets, you can think of a record like a single row.
+If you are familiar with spreadsheets, you can think of a record similar to a single row.
 Each column is a field, and the whole sheet is your table.

 Connections are represented as a special field type.
-Connection fields allow you to create relationships between table storing different data types within your app.
+Connection fields allow you to create relationships between tables storing different data types within your app.

 If you have used other database solutions, you may have used primary and foreign keys, links, or joins to create relationships.